4teamwork/ftw.blueprints/README.rst

     It would just set the static value if the source-key exists on the item.

-The option 'need_src_val' is per default on False.
+The option 'need_src_key' defaults to False.
 So you can use the mapper as a more powerful inserter blueprint.
 For example you can add an attribute to the item which does not exist yet.
 If the source-key does not exist on the item, it will be ignored by the mapper.